-When Mount Vernon Data Systems president Michelle Poolet recently sought continuous data protection (CDP) software, she wanted to solve two nagging problems: unreliable tape backups and the downtime that came with
+When Mount Vernon Data Systems president Michelle Poolet recently sought continuous data protection (CDP) software, she wanted to solve two nagging problems: unreliable tape backups and the downtime that came with taking databases offline to return data to clients.

 Mount Vernon, a small company based in Golden, Colo., re-architects and tunes databases for other businesses.
 In addition to its in-house data, Mount Vernon has to back up its client's proprietary data.
 The company works off a copy of a client's database, and the big sticking point was that whenever Mount Vernon wanted to send an updated version of the database back to the client, the company would have to stop all testing, take the database offline, detach the database, compress it into a zip file and then send it to the client.